CamNorman/Tuning-Models/README.md

-Using the Titanic Dataset and filtering it to show wanted data

-Packages Used:
-Pandas
+Using the Keras tuner to fine tune the model using the train test split